The Palace of Versailles was one of the world’s largest royal residences till the French Revolution in 1789 forced Louis XVI to head for Paris.

 At its peak, around 10,000 Royals, aristocrats, and servants lived in the 2,300 rooms inside the Palace of Versailles.

-Spread over 63,154 m2, it is the most significant achievement in French 17th century art.
+Spread over 63,154 square meters, the most significant achievement in French 17th-century art.

 - Hall of Mirrors